mdippery/collections/README.md

 ## What does it run on?

 **libCollections** uses C blocks extensively.
-Right now it's only designed to compile on Mac OS X 10.6; it can probably compile on 10.5 as well, but I haven't set that up yet.
+I've only tested it on 10.6, but it should work on 10.5 as well.
 Currently it compiles as a dynamic library on OS X only; I'd like to add support for building as a static library for iOS, but I don't have an iOS developer's account and don't really write iPhone software.
 However, the code isn't terribly complicated, so adding iOS support should be trivial.